Online interview: Asynchronous

 An asynchronous online interview takes place when the researcher and the participant are not online at the same time.
 Typically these interviews will use email but other technologies might also be employed.
 This can be an advantage for research conducted across time zones or with busy participants, allowing them to answer questions at their convenience.
 Kitvits (2005 cited in Dowling 2012) point out that asynchronous interviews are very useful for reflective process which helps to assure rigor.

 A concern related to the asynchronous method is the possibility of interviews gradually drying up over an extended period.
 While the possibility of long term "longitudinal" research is valuable, it is also risky.
 Completion requires high levels of participant motivation, since they have not dedicated a specific block of time.
 Additionally, asynchronous online interviews may feel less conversational and make it more difficult to ask follow-up questions.
 Rezabek (2000) describes this as a "lack of timeliness".

 Structured

 Structured interviews are guided by questions which are prepared prior to the interview.

 Semi-structured

 Semi-structured interviews balance the pre-planned questions of a structured approach with the spontaneity and flexibility of the unstructured interview.

 Unstructured

-Unstructured interviews are conversations where the researcher collects data on a broad topic, however, does have any specific questions prepared, allowing informants to guide the conversation by offering stories and additional insights.
+Unstructured interviews are conversations where the researcher collects data on a broad topic, however, does not have any specific questions prepared, allowing informants to guide the conversation by offering stories and additional insights.
 Unstructured interviews may be especially useful when researchers are trying to understand an unfamiliar setting, a phenomenon or people's motives.
 Dowling (2012) used unstructured interviews in an asynchronous format via email.